 The Keynes Controls Q-LOG software enables unlimited expansion by adding new networks to a PC at any time.
 In fact the software is flexible enough to enable SDI-12 and 485 networks to coexist enabling many different intelligent sensors to be used.

 7.0 Modbus RS-485 Network Connections

-The VibWire-108-modbus connects to the RS-485 network as shown below.
+The VibWire-108-Modbus connects onto the RS-485 network in exactly the same way as using the standard RS-485 network for communications